mihirp1998/SpeakAI/ReadMe.md

-this is speaker recognition system for fractal
+sthis is speaker recognition system for fractal